SSH

 Connection to 194.62.99.222 closed.

-In case we want to have a folder from another machine as if it were on our computer we have to uasr sshfs.
+In the case that we want to have a folder from another machine as if it were on our computer, we need to use sshfs

-First it is necessary to install it by means of
+First, it is necessary to install it via

 sudo apt install sshfs

-And once it is installed, it is used with the syntax
+And once it's installed, it's used with the syntax

-We are going to mount the /root folder of server1, but for this we will first create a folder in which we are going to mount it
+We are going to mount the /root folder of server1, but first we need to create a folder where we will mount it.

 !mkdir server1folder